chaitrashreegs/webparser/README.md

 ./webparser --address <address> --port <port> --file-path <file-path> --window-size <window-size> --precision <precision>
 ```

+Replace:
-Replace <address> with the IP address on which the web server runs, <port> with
+- `address` with the IP address on which the web server runs,
-the port number, <file-path> with the path to store the counter data file,
+- `port` with the port number,
+- `file-path` with the path to store the counter data file,
-<window-size> with the duration of the time window for counting requests, and
+- `window-size`with the duration of the time window for counting requests, and
-<precision> with the precision level for calculating the window index.
+- `precision` with the precision level for calculating the window index.

 4. Send requests to the web server to count them.